Much of this is taken from the

 transfers $1000 from Joe to Bill.

-- Since it's going to bank, it brings all the cookies and bank will treat it
+- Since it's going to bank bank's cookies, which will treat the request

 as authorized.